JuliaDebug/Infiltrator.jl/README.md

 Note that you cannot access other function scopes or step into further calls.
 Use an actual debugger if you need that level of flexibility.

-Running code that ends up triggering the `@infiltrate` REPL mode via inline evaluation in VSCode or Juno can cause issues, so it's recommended to always use the REPL directly.
+Running code that ends up triggering the `@infiltrate` REPL mode via inline evaluation in VS Code or Juno can cause issues, so it's recommended to always use the REPL directly.

 ## `@infiltrate`